zandermd/project2/README.md

 # What is Pet List?
 Pet List is an webpage where the user can browse pets that need loving homes.
 Users will see the pets photo, name, age, gender, and a little bio about them.
-Pet List will also let users post a pet for adoption.
+Users will be able to click on the pet they want to adopt and contact us for further information.

 # Requirements
 * Use a Node and Express Web Server